-At the celebrations of the Hundredth Anniversary of the International Union of Geodesy and International Geophysics, at the headquarters of UNESCO in Paris, the guest of honour, HRH Albert II, was awarded the status of Member of Honour and gave a speech for the occasions.
+For the centenary celebrations of the International Union of Geodesy and Geophysics, at the headquarters of UNESCO in Paris, His Majesty the Prince Albert II, was the honoured guest and was awarded with the status of Member of Honour, and so he gave a speech.

 Speech about the Ocean

-The Government of Monaco has committed to achieving carbon neutrality and is devoting the necessary resources to achieve this, according to Prince Albert II, who spoke at rhe United Nations General Assembly.
-The Sovereign also focused in his speech on the role of forests and, even more so, on the role of the ocean.
-Monaco has ”always supported science in the past”, he added.
+The Government of Monaco is committed to achieving carbon neutrality and is devoting the appropriate resources to it, Prince Albert II informed the United Nations General Assembly.
+In his speech, the Sovereign also emphasised the role of forests and, even more so, the role of the ocean.
+Monaco “has historically made the choice of supporting science”, he added.

-Climate change and the collapse in biodiversity are far from being isolated incidents: they are both alarming symptoms of the Anthropocene and a response must be found to them in synergy.
+Climate change and the collapse of biodiversity, which are far from being isolated crises, are two alarming symptoms of the Anthropocene era and require a synergistic response.

 Centenary of the International Union of Geodesy and Geophysics

 The imperative need to protect the ocean is upon us, following on from the time of discovery and knowledge of the seas, which was incidentally the time of my great-grandfather.

 Monaco strives to follow in his footsteps and to develop his legacy by passing on his message loud and clear.

 Through their very own initiatives, like suggesting that partners widen the scope of their own actions, the Principality aims to be a “voice of the ocean”…